-Food Services Classes that teach food preparation may occur as long as students follow general precautions, such as ensuring hand hygiene, respiratory etiquette, wearing non-medical face masks, maintaining 2 metres physical distancing (where possible) and avoiding handling common or shared serving utensils or cookware.
-Any food prepared during a class that teaches food preparation should be served by a designated person.
-Students should follow physical distancing measures while eating and during food preparation where possible.
-Activities that involve the sharing of food items between students or staff should not occur (e.g., pot luck, buffet-style service).
-Parents/teachers can provide food/treats for a classroom if there is a designated person serving the food and appropriate hand hygiene is followed before and after eating.
-Please follow the school's policy for parent-provided food.
-For classroom meals and snacks: o Pre-packaged meals or meals served by designated staff should be the norm.
-No self-serve or family-style meal service should occur. o There should be no common food items (e.g., salt and pepper shakers, ketchup bottle).
-Designated staff should serve food items using utensils (not fingers).
-For food service program (e.g., cafeteria) establishments: o Group students in kindergarten through grade 6 in their cohorts for meal breaks.
-Use alternate processes to reduce the numbers of people dining together at one time. o If a school is using a common lunchroom and staggering lunch times, ensure that all surfaces of the tables and chairs (including the underneath edge of the chair seat) are cleaned and disinfected after each use.
-Adapt other areas to serve as additional dining space to increase spacing among persons in the same room.
-Do not use buffet-style self-serve.
-Instead, switch to pre-packaged meals or meals served by staff. o Dispense cutlery, napkins and other items to students/children, rather than allowing them to pick up their own items.
-Responding to Schools should have detailed plans for a rapid response if a student, Illness teacher, staff member or visitor becomes symptomatic while at school.
+- Classes that teach food preparation may occur as long as students follow general precautions, such as ensuring hand hygiene, respiratory etiquette, maintaining 2 metres physical distancing (where possible) and avoiding handling common or shared serving utensils or cookware. - Any food prepared during a class that teaches food preparation should be served by a designated person.
+Students should follow physical distancing measures while eating and during food preparation where possible. - Activities that involve the sharing of food items between students or staff should not occur (e.g., pot luck, buffet-style service). - Parents/teachers can provide food/treats for a classroom if there is a designated person serving the food and appropriate hand hygiene is followed before and after eating.
+Please follow the school's policy for parent-provided food. - For classroom meals and snacks: - Pre-packaged meals or meals served by designated staff should be the norm.
+No self-serve or family-style meal service should occur. - There should be no common food items (e.g., salt and pepper shakers, ketchup bottle). - Designated staff should serve food items using utensils (not fingers). - For food service program (e.g., cafeteria) establishments: - Group students in kindergarten through grade 6 in their cohorts for meal breaks.
+Use alternate processes to reduce the numbers of people dining together at one time. - If a school is using a common lunchroom and staggering lunch times, ensure that all surfaces of the tables and chairs (including the underneath edge of the chair seat) are cleaned and disinfected after each use.